-Methods of presentation in typewriting, shorthand, bookkeeping, and social business subjects will be studied.
-Class demonstrations and observations required.
-Theory tests in fields studied must be passed before credit is given for the course.
+Prerequisite, Secretarial Training and a quality point ratio of two in the field.
+Methods of presentation in typewriting will be studied.
+Demonstrations and observations will be required.
+A theory test in the field must be passed before credit will be given for the course.